What are Social Engineering Attacks and Essential Ways to Prevent Them?

 And other users as well, but mainly you.

 Don’t believe us?
 Here’s a compelling stat: a staggering 74% of all data breaches involve a human element.
-And these breaches often take place through social engineering tactics.
+These breaches often take place through social engineering tactics and can lead to website hacks, compromising sensitive information or even allowing hackers to take over your website.

 Have you ever received an email that seemed urgent, but something about it felt off?
 Or perhaps you’ve received a call from “tech support” asking for your password?